Nieuw Vosseveld

-Nieuw Vosseveld is a prison in Vught, Netherlands, part of the Custodial Institutions Agency (Dutch: Dienst Justitiële Inrichtingen, DJI) of the Ministry of Justice and Security within the Dutch criminal justice system.
-Penitentiaire Inrichting Vught (English: Penitentiary Institution Vught) is now the general term used instead of Nieuw Vosseveld.
-Part of Nieuw Vosseveld is a maximum security prison; it holds some of Europe's most dangerous criminals, including Islamic terrorists Mohammed Bouyeri and Samir Azzouz.
+Nieuw Vosseveld (officially Penitentiaire Inrichting Vught) is a high-security penal institution in Vught, Netherlands.
+It is part of the Custodial Institutions Agency of the Ministry of Justice and Security.
+The two regular prisons consist of a prison for prisoners with management problems, a terrorism section, an institution for systematic crimes, and two prisons for psychiatric crimes.
+In total, Nieuw Vosseveld has eight different regimes and a capacity of 750 prisoners.
+It harbors some of Europe's "most dangerous" criminals, including Hüseyin Baybaşin, Mohammed Bouyeri and Ridouan Taghi.

 History

 World War II

 During World War II, Nazi Germany occupied the Netherlands (1940–1945).
 The Nazis transported Jewish and other prisoners from the Netherlands via the transit camps Amersfoort and Westerbork to concentration camps such as Auschwitz and Bergen-Belsen.

 When Amersfoort and Westerbork appeared to be too small to handle the large number of prisoners, the Schutzstaffel decided to build a concentration camp in Vught near the larger city 's-Hertogenbosch, with a series of sub camps.

 The building of the camp Herzogenbusch, the German name for 's-Hertogenbosch, started in 1942.
 The camp was modeled after the concentration camps in Germany.
 The camp held male and female prisoners captured in Belgium and the Netherlands.
 The guard staff included SS men and a few SS women, headed by Oberaufseherin Margarete Gallinat.
 The Nazis initially used this location as a transit camp to gather prisoners for classification and transportation to Poland and other camps.
 The first prisoners, who arrived in 1943, had to finish building the camp.
 The camp was used from January 1943 until September 1944.
 During this period, the camp held nearly 31,000 prisoners: Jews, political prisoners, resistance fighters, gypsies, Jehovah’s Witnesses, homosexuals, homeless people, black market traders, criminals and hostages.
 Dutch underground members Corrie and Betsie ten Boom were held at Vught in 1944, before being sent to Ravensbrück concentration camp.
 Poncke Princen, who would later become known for going over to the Indonesian guerrillas opposing Dutch rule, was also imprisoned at Vught for his anti-Nazi activities.

-Due to hunger, sickness and abuse at least 749 children, women and men died in the concentration camp.
+Due to hunger, sickness and abuse, at least 749 children, women and men died in the concentration camp.
 329 of them were executed at the execution site, just outside the camp.
 When Allied forces were approaching Herzogenbusch, the camp was evacuated and the prisoners were transferred to concentration camps further to the east.
-When the camp was liberated in September 1944, by the 4th Canadian Armored Division and the 96th Battery of the 5th Anti-Tank Division, the camp was almost deserted.
+The camp was almost deserted when it was liberated in September 1944, by the 4th Canadian Armored Division and the 96th Battery of the 5th Anti-Tank Division.